northeastern-rc/rc-public-documentation/docs/source/welcome/welcome.rst

 as to add new topics to help you with your research.
 Check back often to view our updates.

 We want your feedback!
-If you have any comments or suggestions for topics you'd like to see covered in this documentation, submit a `documentation ServiceNow ticket <https://service.northeastern.edu/tech?id=sc_cat_item&sys_id=c58d8492dbb08090a37cd206ca9619b6>`_.
+If you have any comments or suggestions for topics you'd like to see covered in this documentation, submit a `Research Computing Documentation request <https://bit.ly/NURC-Documentation>`_.

 What is Discovery
 =================